Compute Envelope Spectrum of Vibration Signal

 Compute Envelope Spectrum Using Signal Analyzer

 Open Signal Analyzer and drag the BPFO signal to a display.
-Add time information to the signal by selecting it in the Signal table and clicking the Time Values button on the Analyzer tab.
-Select the
+Add time information to the signal by selecting it in the Signal table and clicking Time Values on the Analyzer tab.
+Select

 On the Display tab, click Spectrum to open a spectrum view.
 The spectrum of the vibration signal shows BPFO harmonics modulated by 3 kHz, which corresponds to the impact frequency specified in